 - Dial 811 or use the online ticket-entry system, then wait the required time before you dig or move earth in any way.
-This wait time varies by state: - In Ohio, wait at least 48 hours, excluding weekends and legal holidays. - In Pennsylvania and New York, wait at least 2 business days, not including the date the ticket was created, weekends, and holidays. - In New Jersey, wait no less than 3 full business days, excluding weekends and federal or state legal holidays. - In West Virginia, wait at least 48 hours, excluding weekends and federal or state legal holidays. - In Maryland, wait at least 2 full business days, excluding the date of notification, weekends, and legal holidays. - The 811 service will arrange to have underground utility lines marked so you can dig safely.
+This wait time varies by state: - In Ohio, wait at least 48 hours excluding weekends and legal holidays. - In Pennsylvania and New York, wait at least 2 business days not including the date the ticket was created, weekends, and holidays. - In New Jersey, wait at least 3 full business days, excluding weekends and federal or state legal holidays. - In Virginia, wait at least 48 hours excluding the date of notification, weekends, and federal or state legal holidays. - In West Virginia, wait at least 48 hours excluding weekends and federal or state legal holidays. - In Maryland, wait at least 2 full business days, excluding the date of notification, weekends, and legal holidays. - The 811 service will arrange to have underground utility lines marked so you can dig safely.
 Be sure to leave adequate time in your job schedule.
-The service is free, but the costs of not calling can be very high.
-Building in a few extra days for the job costs less in the long run than spending months or years recovering physically and financially from a power-line accident.
+Building in a few extra days for the job costs less in the long run than spending months or years recovering physically and financially from a power line accident.
 And remember, it's the law. - Before you call, mark your excavation route with white paint, flags, and/or stakes so locators can easily identify and mark affected utilities. - If you don't notify 811, you risk hitting an underground power line.
 You or your coworkers could be hurt or killed.
 You may be held liable for damages and repair costs.
 Don't risk it.
 Call before you dig. - Always contact your state 811 center before digging and for the most current requirements.